Part 2: Solution Design — How to Identify the Design Characteristics of Modern IT Systems

 - Provide a reference for developers and facilitate user story creation and implementation and writing unit or integration test cases, thus boosting the application of Test-Driven Development, a practice we highly recommend.

-Let’s start this discussion with a compelling anecdote that illustrates how a massive gap can arise between a product implemented at a considerable cost and what the customers need.
+Let’s start this discussion with a compelling anecdote illustrating how a massive gap can arise between a product implemented at a considerable cost and what the customers need.

 In February 2008, Qantas – Australia’s national airline – cancelled Jetsmart, a $40 million parts management system implementation.
 The engineers simply refused to use it.
 The union’s Federal Secretary explained that the software was poorly designed and difficult to use and that engineers didn’t receive sufficient training.